vpekar/stanford-parser-in-jython/README.md

 stanford-parser-in-jython
 =========================

-A Jython interface to the Stanford parser.
+A Jython interface to the Stanford parser (v.2.0.3).
 Includes various utilities to manipulate parsed sentences:
-* parsing text containing XML tags,
+* parse text containing XML tags,
-* obtaining probabilities for different analyses,
+* obtain probabilities for different analyses,
-* extracting dependency relations,
+* extract dependency relations,
-* extracting subtrees,
+* extract subtrees,
-* finding the shortest path between two nodes,
+* find the shortest path between two nodes,
 * print the parse in various formats.

 See examples after the if __ name __ == "__ main __" hooks.